-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - d a narrow passage of water connecting two large bodies of water

-5 Multiple Choice Questions
+5 Multiple choice questions

 Socrates → medical practitioner who is regarded as the father of medicine Ex. author of the Hippocratic Oath (circa 460-377 BC)

 Myceneans → People who replaced the Minoans as the chief power of the Aegean world